 Make these easy vegetarian kimchi breakfast tacos!
 They're loaded with avocado, fried egg, roasted Japanese sweet potatoes and spicy kimchi!
 The kimchi gives you a dose of gut friendly probiotics.
 You could enjoy these tacos for breakfast or dinner.
 If you roast the potatoes in advance, these quick and easy tacos take just minutes to throw together in the morning.

 Last week I went on a bit of a kick cooking from my friend Kara Lydon's ebook, Nourish Your Namaste.
 I went digging for a yummy grain bowl recipe, and then got inspired to make her sweet potato smoothie and roasted asparagus with miso kefir sauce too.

-Then this weekend when I was craving a breakfast much heartier than a smoothie, I remembered her kimchi breakfast tacos, which inspired this recipe.
+Then this weekend when I was craving a breakfast much heartier than a smoothie, I remembered her seeing her vegetarian kimchi breakfast tacos, which inspired this recipe.

 Kimchi and eggs is one of my favorite combinations.
 When I don't feel like cooking, I'll often make kimchi fried rice with microwave brown rice fried in sesame oil with kimchi and scrambled eggs.
 If I've got other veggies to use up, I'll throw them on in.
 It's one of my pantry meals I always have the ingredients for.

 Is kimchi new to you?
 It's a traditional Korean food made by fermenting cabbage with Korean chili powder, garlic and ginger to make this funky, spicy vegetable relish.
 People say it's an acquired taste, but I think as long as you like spicy foods, you'll be into it.